tiller1010/rust_blog/posts/Developing_a_language_learning_app_in_2024.md

 tags: [ai,language_learning,education]
 description: Why You Should Build a Language Learning App in 2024.
 At least 30 million people started learning a new language after the Covid-19 pandemic.
 The number of people learning a new language is expected to grow by 20% in 2024.
 Here are some ways you can build a great language-learning app in 2024.

-## Why You Should Build a Language Learning App in 2024
+# Developing a Language Learning App

 At least 30 million people started learning a new language after the Covid-19 pandemic.
 The number of people learning a new language is expected to grow by 20% in 2024.
 Here are some ways you can build a great language-learning app in 2024.

 ## Use characters